orbisgis/geoclimate/docs/data_preparation/DATA_PREPARATION.md

 This module consists of preparing the data chosen by the user for integration into the [Module 2](../data_formating/DATA_FORMATING.md).
 In particular, it allows:

-- the selection of the necessary input data, based on spatial and attribute filters,
+- the selection of the necessary input data, based on spatial filters,
 - the compliance of the thematic descriptors.